 The day you are ready to cook, flip the turkey breast side up and add the butter slices underneath the skin.

-Then, allow the turkey to rest on the kitchen counter for about an hour or two before proceeding to heat your oven to 450 degrees.
+Then, allow the turkey to rest on the kitchen counter for about an hour or two before preheating the oven to 450 degrees.

 You basically want the turkey to come to room temperature before cooking.